 While registration of NGOs in Ethiopia is mandatory, it is regulated by the Civil Society Organization Agency (CSA).
 The CSA conducts the function of registering NGOs and can refuse registration if aims and activities are contrary to public morals.

 If your NGO application is rejected and you disagree, you can appeal to the Societies Organizations Board within 30 days.

-The NGO laws in Rwanda, first enacted in 2008, were revised in 2012.
-As a result, Rwanda has the most stringent and involving procedure when registering an NGO compared to the other four countries discussed.
-Here is information you might find helpful if planning to register an NGO in Rwanda.
+The NGO laws in Rwanda were first enacted in 2008 and were revised in 2012.
+As a result, Rwanda has the most stringent and involved procedure when registering an NGO compared to the other four countries discussed.
+Here is information you might find helpful if you are planning to register an NGO in Rwanda.

 According to the 2012 legislation, an NGO comprises persons or autonomous collective voluntary organizations to improve social and cultural development.